SenseLogic/CIBYL/README.md

 ```

 Converts the Cibyl files of the input folder into matching Crystal files in the output folder,
-creating the Crystal folders if needed, and then watches the Cibyl files for modifications.
+creating the Crystal folders if needed.
+Then watches the Cibyl files for modifications.

 ```bash
 cibyl --crystal --replace dictionary.txt --convert --create --watch CB/ CR/
 ```

 Converts the Cibyl files of the input folder into matching Crystal files in the output folder,
-replacing the identifiers specified in `dictionary.txt`,
-converting the case of the `UPPER_CASE` and `PascalCase` identifiers,
+replacing the identifiers defined in `dictionary.txt`, converting the uppercase and Pascal case identifiers,
-creating the Crystal folders if needed, and then watches the Cibyl files for modifications.
+and creating the Crystal folders if needed.
+Then watches the Cibyl files for modifications.

 ## Version